madelinebriere/docker-tutorial/README.md

 _So why run our command through a docker container?
 Isn't this just extra work?_ The answer to this question becomes more apparent as we advance to more complex applications.

 ## Docker and Webapps
 We are now going to use Docker to deploy a static website.
-Navigate to the `static-webapp` directory and explore the files there.
+Navigate to the `static-webapp` directory in this tutorial repository and explore the files there.

-The `html` folder holds all of the static content to be served on the website (including HTML and CSS).
+The `html` folder holds all of the static content to be served on the website (including HTML).
 The `Dockerfile` is of particular importance -- this file defines the base image for our Docker container.
 Because we are running a very simple application, all Dockerfile is mainly composed of the Alpine version of Nginx, which lets us deploy static HTML.

 To build our static HTML image, run the following command: